The Lines family made rocking horses for almost a century. They are very important makers who

 metal badges or transfers on their stands.

-Some pictures follow; I don't have many good quality photos of old Lines horses in original paint
+Some pictures of old Lines horses follow: